 8. Experienced at Coaching

 Just because they are experienced in business doesn’t mean they will make great coaches.
-Executive coaching is different than business coaching.
+Executive coaching is different from business coaching.

 It’s important that leadership coaches have experience in career development.
 Beyond their business or industry acumen, they need to have a proven track record of helping others grow.